UK Prayer Times

 Salah (Arabic), Namaz (Urdu/Persian) and Salat are all terms for Islamic ritual prayer — the five daily prayers obligatory on every Muslim.
 They differ only by language of origin, not in meaning or practice.

-Yes — completely free, with no adverts.
-This is a public service from World Aid Network.
+Yes — completely free, with no adverts and no tracking.
+UK Prayer Times is an independent, not-for-profit service.
 There are no fees and no sign-up required.
+It is kept running by voluntary donations.